 In addition, the facility has acquired big cats from shady dealers such as “Joe Exotic” and confines them and other animals to paltry, dilapidated cages with no enrichment and where they’ve been observed pacing—a sign of psychological distress.

-What You Can Do for Rabbits, Tigers, Pigs, and Others at Animal Haven Zoo
+What You Can Do for Rabbits, Tigers, Pigs, and Others

 Never buy a ticket to Animal Haven Zoo or any other roadside zoo where animals languish in miserable conditions.
 Then, share this post to let your friends, family members, and social media followers know why they should do the same.